-There are two possible outcomes of a Registration visit, 'Approved' or 'Refused'.
+There are two possible outcomes of a registration visit, 'Approved' or 'Refused'.

-Registration visit - Approved: If Ofsted agrees to register you, you will receive a certificate that must always be clearly displayed.
+Registration visit - Approved: If Ofsted agrees to register you, you will receive a certificate of registration.
 You must be aware that you cannot begin to look after children until after you have received your registration certificate.
 The Local Authority will be informed of your registration.